Rashmi-AnonymousNot/android-opencv/README.md

 ## Getting Started

 0. (Optional) I **strongly** recommend using a virtual environment like [Anaconda](https://www.anaconda.com/distribution/) for development.
-While it is not necessary, it prevents interference with any other python installations, and will be required for the latter portions of this tutorial.
+While it is not necessary, it prevents interference with any other Python installations, and will be required for the latter portions of this tutorial.
 Once installed, the environment can be created and opened like so:

     ```console
     $ conda create -n androidCV pip python=3.5